jaetask/xstate-form/README.md

 _note: we don't currently use the `meta.field.type` but think this is a good idea for future use, form generation, testing etc_

-- Fields are named via `StateNode.id`, allows finding in actions
+- Fields are named via `StateNode.id`, allows referencing in actions
 - Ticket to allow [passing meta data](https://github.com/jaetask/xstate-form/projects/1#card-52969608) to fields

 ## Validation